 ● Paintwork is peeling, or the surrounding areas are discolored.

-● You discover that pests or small animals are finding a way into the building.
+● You discover that pests or small rodents are finding a way into the damaged boxing or vented soffit.

-If you have any doubts, you should call a professional to remove the nests for you.
+If you have any doubts or realize there is and infestation, you should call a professional to have your boxing inspected to remove the critters nests for you.

 Making sure your soffit and fascia are installed properly and effectively waterproofed is the best way to nip any problems in the bud.
 Damaged flashing or malfunctioning gutters can lead to serious issues down the line.
 That’s why it is crucial to keep gutters clean.
 When water backs up, the first place it wants to move is the fascia board.